 Note.
 It is unlikely that the maximum age range in the replication was indeed 95, it is more likely that some participants were misreporting, yet we report the demographics as is.
+We reported compensation in British Pounds given that Prolific charges researchers in pounds.
+US dollar estimates are according to the exchange rate in February 2025 (1 pound = 1.2635 US dollars).

 Design: Replication and Extension